xyleth/thebesDocs/content/gear/morphs.markdown

 - `+mental speed (cognition)` – You are `+boosted` on any roll using Cognition.
 Not compatible with other variants of mental speed.
 - `+mental speed (intuition)` – You are `+boosted` on any roll using Intuition.
 Not compatible with other variants of mental speed.
 - `+mental speed (savvy)` – You are `+boosted` on any roll using Savvy.
 Not compatible with other variants of mental speed.
-- `+mnemonic augmentation` – You record everything you experience and can play it back or share it with others.
+- `+mnemonics`(Min) – You have enhanced memory with better, but not perfect, recall.
 - `+modified behavior` – You have been altered, either through psychosurgery or a morph implant, limiting your behavioral options
 - `+oracles` – You have a memory buffer that stores all sensory input, even those you may not initially notice.
 You cannot **_miss noticing something important_**.
 - `+skillware` – Artificial neural net that can be programmed with one or two skills the ego may not possess.